Tips for Buying Mexican Insurance - Baja Bound Mexican Insurance

 We get many calls from customers who would like to know more about Baja Bound and how we do business.
 Although choosing an agency is important (should you need guidance with a policy or claim), it may be more important to know how the insurance company who backs your policy will pay you should there be a claim.

-ACE and HDI Seguros work in a tourist friendly manner with real U.S. repair rates:
+Chubb and HDI Seguros work in a tourist friendly manner with real U.S. repair rates:

 - Repairs may be made in the U.S. or Canada when possible